Ex0brain/trelis24.github.io/_posts/2019-05-09-Certificate-Pinning-Mutual-Authentication.md

 ![](https://raw.githubusercontent.com/LordATM/lordatm.github.io/master/img/2019-05-09-Certificate-Pinning-Mutual-Authentication/client_certificate.png)

 With mutual authentication the server has absolute control of who is trying to connect.
 It drops connections either if the server or client certificate are invalid.
-The main improvement versus certificate pinning is that the connection won't be stablished even though the client has been compromised.
+The main improvement versus certificate pinning is that the connection will not be stablished even though the client has been compromised.
 However, the server must have previously provided each client with a unique certificate.
 In some enviroments this can not be deployed due to the difficulty to send a personal certificate to each client.